adambard/learnxinyminutes-docs/swift.html.markdown

  - Public: Accessible in any module that imports it, subclassible in the module it is declared in.
  - Internal: Accessible and subclassible in the module it is declared in.
  - Fileprivate: Accessible and subclassible in the file it is declared in.
- - Private: Accessible and subclassible in the enclosing declaration (think inner classes)
+ - Private: Accessible and subclassible in the enclosing declaration (think inner classes/structs/enums)

  See more here: https://docs.swift.org/swift-book/LanguageGuide/AccessControl.html */